shaibrana/bio/wp-content/plugins/kiwi-social-share/readme.txt

 A WordPress Social Media Widget solution is coming soon, stay tuned.

 **About us:**

-We are a young team of WordPress aficionados who love building WordPress plugins & <a href="https://www.machothemes.com/" target="_blank" title="Premium WordPress themes">Premium WordPress themes</a> over on our theme shop.
-We’re also blogging and wish to help our users find the <a href="https://www.machothemes.com/blog/best-cheap-wordpress-hosting/" target="_blank" title="Best Cheap WordPress Hosting">Best Cheap WordPress Hosting</a> available on the market.
-Check out our blog.
+We are a young team of WordPress aficionados who love building WordPress plugins & <a href="https://www.machothemes.com/" rel="friend" target="_blank" title="Premium WordPress themes">Premium WordPress themes</a> over on our theme shop.
+We’re also blogging and wish to help our users find the best <a rel="friend" href="https://www.machothemes.com/blog/cheap-wordpress-hosting/" target="_blank" title="Cheap WordPress Hosting">Cheap WordPress hosting</a> & the best <a href="https://www.machothemes.com/blog/best-free-wordpress-bootstrap-themes/" title="Bootstrap WordPress themes" target="_blank" rel="friend">Bootstrap WordPress Themes</a>.

 == Installation ==